How to Give a Winning Pep Talk

 For example, if you’re speaking at a sale kickoff in, let’s say, January, you might:

-Give clear direction: Talk about the specific sales goals that must be met in 2018 and any new strategies or tactics you will employ this year.
+Give clear direction: Talk about the specific sales goals that must be met and any new strategies or tactics you will employ this year.

 Be empathetic: Describe their heroic efforts in the past year, the obstacles they overcame and your deep gratitude for their work.

 Provide meaning: Connect with the purpose of your work: Do you protect people’s lives?
 Do you help small business owners and their communities thrive?
 Do you sell a product that saves peoples’ lives?
 By linking to purpose, you give them direct access to the energy and commitment we all draw from meaningful work.